IronMooseDevelopment/awesome-cheap-tiers/PITCHME.md

 - Schema-based (SQL)
 - Schema-less (noSQL, Document DB, Key-Value DB)
 - Schema-less is faster for development but harder to optimize for performance
+- There's plenty of performant production instances of no-sql, it just takes a different approach to data modeling - one size does not fit all!